-My name is Filippo M. Forni and I am a licensed marriage and family therapist in Century City, CA. My goal is to provide high-quality and effective goal-oriented psychotherapy and counseling services to the Los Angeles and Century City community.
+Mr. Forni is a licensed marriage and family therapist in the State of California.
+His goal is to provide high-quality and effective goal-oriented psychotherapy and counseling services to the Los Angeles and Century City community.

 Meet Filippo M. Forni, LMFT

-I graduated from the University of California Los Angeles with a Bachelor of Arts in Psychology in 2008, and I earned my Master in Clinical Psychology with an Emphasis in Marriage and Family Therapy from Pepperdine University in 2010.
-Currently, I am completing a doctorate degree in sex therapy and sexology from the International Institute of Clinical Sexology.
-Lastly, I am serving as an adjunct professor at Pepperdine University for the marriage and family therapy program.
+Mr. Forni graduated from the University of California Los Angeles with a Bachelor of Arts in Psychology in 2008 and earned a Master in Clinical Psychology with an Emphasis in Marriage and Family Therapy from Pepperdine University in 2010.
+He is a board-certified clinical sex therapist from the International Institute of Clinical Sexology.
+Lastly, Mr. Forni serves as an adjunct professor at Pepperdine University for the marriage and family therapy program.

 My Multicultural Training and Background

 I enjoy working with people from various cultural, religious, sexual, and ethnic backgrounds.
 I have a clear understanding of the challenges one can be presented with while adjusting to a new culture and different lifestyle, especially since I went through it myself when I immigrated to the United States from Italy at the age of 18.

 I have also received extensive training in multiculturalism and cultural sensitivity from The Institute of Multicultural Counseling and Education Services, where I held for eight years the position of program director for the Prevention & Early Intervention (PEI) and school-based programs.
 After that, I was the clinical director at a drug rehab center in Beverly Hills where I mastered treating addiction and learned how to fully manage an inpatient substance abuse care facility.